TheGenesisCoin/GenesisCoin/README.md

 Genesis Coin is an ERC20 token created on the Ethereum Blockchain with a fixed supply of 16,000,000 coins.
 The three core values of Genesis Coin is being fast, secure and flexible.

 The Ethereuam blockchain allows us to put these three values right at the very heart of what we wish to achieve.
 Genesis will be more than just a coin.
-It's a platform.
+It will be the fuel that powers the Genesis platform.
 A community.

 <b>--Fast--</b>